That Wānaka Tree

-That Wanaka Tree, also known as the Wanaka Willow, is a willow tree located at the southern end of Lake Wānaka in the Otago region of New Zealand.
-The tree sits alone in the water and is a popular destination for tourists to take Instagram photos.
-As a result of its popularity, That Wanaka Tree has been intentionally and unintentionally damaged on several occasions.
+That Wānaka Tree, or That Wānaka Willow, is the nickname of a willow tree located at the southern end of Lake Wānaka in the Otago region of New Zealand.
+The tree grows alone in the water and is a popular destination for tourists to take Instagram photos.
+It was planted by Tim Scur as a fence post and unexpectedly grew.
+The Wānaka Tree can be seen on postcards and in paintings across the world especially in relation to New Zealand.

 Popularity

-That Wanaka Tree derives its name from the hashtag "#ThatWanakaTree", which is used on Instagram to identify photos of the tree.
+The tree derives its nickname from the hashtag "#ThatWanakaTree", which is used on Instagram to identify photos of it.
 The tree has been described as "New Zealand's most famous tree" and called "one of the most photographed trees in all New Zealand."
 A photograph of the tree by Dennis Radermacher won the 2014 New Zealand Geographic photo of the year award.

 Human impact

-That Wanaka Tree has been damaged on several occasions, both intentionally and unintentionally.
-A branch came off the tree in late 2017 due to tourists climbing it, which led to the local tourism board installing signs discouraging the practice.
+As a result of its popularity, the tree has been damaged on several occasions, both intentionally and unintentionally.
+A branch came off in late 2017 because tourists had climbed it, which led to the local tourism board installing signs discouraging the practice.
 The tree was vandalised on 18 March 2020, with multiple limbs being sawn off and left on the shore.
-Reports noted that the tree's limbs would likely be slow to grow back due to the cold water the tree's roots are submerged in.
+Reports noted that the cold water the roots are submerged in would negatively affect the limbs' regrowth.
 The human impact on the tree has been compared to that at other tourist attractions like Joshua Tree National Park and Uluru.